 Thanksgiving Place Setting Ideas for Your Table

-My Thanksgiving and my place settings were inspired by this photo from Lindsey Brunk.
+A few years ago, my Thanksgiving table and my place settings were inspired by this photo from Lindsey Brunk.
 She described it as simple and elegant and that is a perfect description.
-Although this place setting was posted in 2014 (I didn’t even know what a blog was in 2014!), it is still current and timeless.

 I was not familiar with Lindsey, but she is a wedding and event planner.
-I always read new (to me) bloggers’ ABOUT page and discovered that Lindsey lives in Dallas!
+I always read new (to me) bloggers’ ABOUT pages and discovered that Lindsey lives in Dallas!
 So we are practically neighbors!

 Elements in my Place Setting Inspiration